Cash Deposit in Bank JE is a seldom-used journal entry.

 How is the Cash Deposit into Bank Journal entry recorded?

 The transaction comprises Cash and Bank GL, which are both assets.
 Per the Modern Rules of Accounting, we need to debit an asset to increase it and credit it to decrease it.
-So, here, the Bank balance increases, and physical cash decreases.
+So, here, the Bank balance improves, and physical cash decreases.

 We also have the golden accounting rules, which form the basis for recording any journal entry.
 The result will be the same regardless of the accounting rules followed.